linuxserver/docker-documentation/FAQ.md

 # FAQ

-Here will some Frequently Asked Questions reside
+Here resides some Frequently Asked Questions.

 ## My host is incompatible with images based on Ubuntu Jammy {#jammy}